 If you are in Amorgos, Koufonissi or Schinoussa, you can either take the Skopelitis Express any day apart from Sunday, or the Blue Star Naxos on Sundays, Tuesdays and Thursdays.

-There is also another ferry, Aqua Jewel, but it only runs to Iraklia every second Monday.
 Most routes depart from Katapola port in Amorgos, though on some days you can also leave from Egiali.